-The Office of International Programs provides immigration documentation and advising to international students, scholars and their families.
+The Office of International Programs provides F-1 and J-1 non-immigrant documentation and advising to international students, scholars and their families.
 International Student services include pre-arrival information, on-campus orientation, cross-cultural adjustment and advising information.
 The Office of International Programs also serves as a liaison to academic departments, other campus offices, and embassies.